-The MCAT tests general knowledge and knowledge of five important academic subjects as well as communication and critical thinking skills.
+The MCAT2015 tests general knowledge and knowledge of five important academic subjects as well as communication and critical thinking skills.
 Mastery of these academic subjects and skills is essential in becoming a successful doctor.

 Questions on the MCAT2015 are usually a brief passage along with multiple choice questions, however there are a few independent questions that test your knowledge in the field.
 The MCAT does not test your ability to regurgitate facts, rather the ability to use that knowledge in an applied manner.
 Click here to learn more about what is on the MCAT.

 Fully comprehensive academic subject guide that covers all the topics on the test and more designed to help you learn the massive breadth of content faster.
 No more expensive textbooks, all in an easily searchable format.

 Ace the MCAT by learning how the test itself is structured and graded.
 Understanding the fundamentals of the MCAT questions and for the format in which they will be asked will help you greatly prepare to get the top score.

 Get prepared for your MCAT with a 12 week study plan designed to ease you into the content and train you to get the best score possible.
 We also offer longer 24 and 36 week study plans for those who want other options.

 Worried about your major?
 There are many different routes available at universities and various pros and cons to each one.
 Picking the right major is important not only in terms of classes but for reference letters as well.

 In addition to choosing the right major you should also make sure to take a wide range of courses covering different academic subjects.
 The new MCAT tests more than just science so you need to be prepared.